virtualstaticvoid/heroku-buildpack-r/README.md

 # Heroku buildpack: R

+**NOTE: This version is DEPRECATED.
+Please use the [cedar-14-chroot](https://github.com/virtualstaticvoid/heroku-buildpack-r/tree/cedar-14-chroot) branch.**

 This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for applications which use [R](http://www.r-project.org/) for statistical computing and [CRAN](http://cran.r-project.org/) for R packages.